-Pfizer Inc. (PFE), the world’s largest drugmaker, failed to win U.S. regulators’ approval of its drug to treat TTR-FAP, a rare and deadly genetic disorder affecting 8,000 people worldwide.
+Pfizer Inc. (PFE:US), the world’s largest drugmaker, failed to win U.S. regulators’ approval of its drug to treat TTR-FAP, a rare and deadly genetic disorder affecting 8,000 people worldwide.

 The Food and Drug Administration asked for a second clinical trial showing the effectiveness of tafamidis meglumine, New York-based Pfizer said today in a statement.
 The pill would be the first approved treatment in the U.S. for TTR-FAP, or Transthyretin Familial Amyloid Polyneuropathy.

 TTR-FAP robs patients of the use of their limbs from the feet upwards, and as their digestive system turns against them, they waste away and die in about a decade.
 In Europe, the drug was approved in November for sale under the name Vyndaqel.
 Pfizer estimates there are 3,000 U.S. patients.

 “TTR-FAP is a relentless and debilitating disease.
 We understand the urgent need within the patient community and stand firmly behind this innovative medicine,” Yvonne Greenstreet, senior vice president and head of medicines development group for Pfizer’s Specialty Care Business Unit, said in the company’s statement.
 “It is our intention to request a meeting as soon as possible with the agency in order to discuss a potential path forward.”

 Tafamidis works by locking down transthyretin, a protein made by the liver.
 In healthy people, the protein holds together.
 In those with TTR-FAP, it breaks apart, forming toxic plaques that attack the body’s longest nerves, paralyzing limbs and ruining the digestive system.

 The current treatment is a liver transplant -- the organ produces the problematic protein and a new one can extend patients’ lives.